 Together, these historic properties occupy an 80-acre patch of Montenegro’s wildly beautiful coast, including three idyllic swimming pools and a trio of pink-sand beaches that are among the most beautiful on the Adriatic.

-The hand-restored stone buildings house the 51 Rooms, Cottages, and Suites on the island.
+The hand-restored stone buildings house the island’s 51 Rooms, Cottages, and Suites.
 Each one is individually styled to showcase original details and harmonize with the centuries of history that give the isle its inimitable charm.

-Book the Sveti Stefan Suite, which is designed over two floors and offers a private swimming pool and breathtaking sea views from a tranquil terrace.
+Book the Sveti Stefan Suite, designed over two floors and offers a private swimming pool and breathtaking sea views from a tranquil terrace.

 6. JW Marriott Venice

 On our last trip to Venice, we fell in love with the terribly romantic Aman Canal Grande Venice, but if you are looking for your own private plunge pool in Venice, you must try the JW Marriott Venice in their “La Residenza Pool De Luxe room” (pictured above) which comes with its own private pool.

 The room’s double doors open out onto the star attraction – your own private pool, which sports a decked area with loungers, table, chairs, and a mini lawn where you can sit and enjoy your very own private view onto Venice.
 The pool was large enough for a lovely splash, complete with spa bubbles, and the views beyond the pool are over the Venice lagoon.

 The ultra-luxury Miraggio Thermal Spa Resort in Halkidiki is a slice of paradise that looks out upon the spectacular Aegean sea.
 Pick one of the 48 suites which have private pools.
 The hotel is surrounded by outrageously pretty hills of fragrant green pines, and of course, any vista is framed by that deep blue sea.